-There are a few ways you can volunteer your time, work and money to do your part in keeping the Preserve running.
+There are a few ways you can volunteer your time at the Cosumnes River Preserve.

 Or you could attend one of our Public Restoration Days, where the public is invited into normally closed areas of the Preserve to help clear up and maintain the Preserve.
-These days give you great opportunities to get your hands dirty and actually make an impact on your local environment, and are ideal for scouts or students looking for service-leaning hours.
-If you’d like to participate, then grab some closed-toe shoes, long pants, and a long-sleeve shirt, and come to the Preserve Barn at 6500 Desmond Road, a short distance from the Visitor Center, on a scheduled day.
+These days give you great opportunities to get your hands dirty and actually make an impact on your local environment.
+If you’d like to participate, then grab some closed-toe shoes, long pants, a long-sleeve shirt, and come to the Preserve Barn at 6500 Desmond Road, a short distance from the Visitor Center, on a scheduled day.
 Workdays begin at 9:00 a.m. and work continues until 3:30 PM, regardless of weather.
-For more information, contact our site coordinator.